 And that's why they do have to do this, like, oh, hey, look, it's $100 million that I make, but it's no big deal.

-Because if they admitted that they did work, it would show malice.
+No, no, because if they admitted that they did work, it would show malice.

-And this is the most important point I'm going to make here, and I've got a few documents if I can show them to you that are really important that tie this all together.
+And I got a few documents if I can show them to you that are really important that tie this all together.

 Every major news channel from HBO to PBS to Fox even attacking me over Sandy Hook and building it up into this giant controversy when I was not the Sandy Hook man to set the precedent with the Alex Jones precedent to shut everybody else down.

-Now let's talk about this being the biggest defamation judgment in U.S. history by an order of at least 10 magnitude.
+Now, let's talk about this being the biggest defamation judgment in U.S. history by an order of at least 10 magnitude.

 Also, I guess if Steven wants to be such a stickler about saying people's names, which isn't necessary to prove intentional infliction of emotional distress, then he should support Alex paying Robbie Parker $120 million.

-Like here today, and I really appreciate Steven and the crew being so gracious so I can have a place to tell the truth, and I appreciate your courage because you do get attacked for having me on.
+And I really appreciate Steam and the crew being so gracious so I can have a place to tell the truth.

 This is a Hollywood production.

-I'm not saying Sandy Hook didn't have it.
+I'm not saying Sandy Hook didn't happen.

 I'm not the Sandy Hook guy.

-That's why the globalists hate me, is because I'm exposing their corporate worldwide tyranny.
+That's why the globalists hate me is because I'm exposing their corporate worldwide tyranny.

 I'm opposing their authoritarianism.